 Website Hacking, It doesn’t matter what kind of website you have, you need to save your website from being hacked.
 Hackers create security breaches not only to steal data or to deface your website.
 They can cause a lot more damage to your website and your users than you may think: they can set up a temporary webserver to serve illegal files, use your server to create email spam, use your server to mine Bitcoin, etc.

 In order to avoid these awful scenarios, we brought 10 easy tips that will keep your website safe from hacking:

 If hackers find website security holes in your software, they won’t doubt in trying to abuse them.
 This is why it’s necessary to ensure all software is up to date in order to keep your website safe.
 You should act especially quickly on applying security patches if you’re using third-party software on your site.
 However, there’s nothing to worry about if you’re using a managed hosting solution because the hosting company will take care of these issues.

 3. Don’t give your users more information than necessary

 If you want to prevent users from leaking secrets present on your server then don’t provide users more information than they need in your error messages.

 4. Complex passwords

-At the admin area is extremely important that you choose strong and complex passwords.
-Also, you must ensure your users to have strong passwords as well in order to protect the security of their accounts.
+In the admin area is extremely important that you choose strong and complex passwords.
+Also, you must ensure your users have strong passwords as well in order to protect the security of their accounts.

 In case you have to face someone stealing your passwords and hacking in, you may use hashed passwords.
-Decrypting these passwords is impossible, so this may be helpful for damage limitation.
+Decrypting these passwords is impossible, so this may be helpful for damage limitations.